Cesare Lombroso: Legacy

-Since his research tied criminal behavior together with the insane, Lombroso is closely credited with the genesis of the criminal insane asylum and forensic psychiatry.
+Since his research tied criminal behaviour together with the insane, Lombroso is closely credited with the genesis of the criminally insane asylum and forensic psychiatry.
 His work sponsored the creation of institutions where the criminally insane would be treated for mental illness, rather than placed in jails with their saner counterparts.
 One example of an asylum for the criminally insane is Bridgewater State Hospital, which is located in the United States.
 Other examples of these institutions are Matteawan State Hospital and Danvers State Hospital.
 Most have closed down, but the concept is kept alive with modern correctional facilities like Cook County Jail.
 This facility houses the largest population of prisoners with mental illness in the United States.
 However, criminal insane asylums did exist outside of Italy while Lombroso was establishing them within the country.
 His influence on the asylum was at first regional, but eventually percolated to other countries who adopted some of Lombroso's measures for treating the criminally insane.

 In addition to influencing criminal atavism, Lombroso wrote a book called Genio e Follia, in which he discussed the link between genius and insanity.
 He believed that genius was an evolutionarily beneficial form of insanity, stemming from the same root as other mental illnesses.
 This hypothesis led to his request to examine Leo Tolstoy for degenerate qualities during his attendance at the 12th International Medical Congress in Moscow in 1897.
 The meeting went poorly, and Tolstoy's novel Resurrection shows great disdain for Lombroso's methodology.

 Towards the end of his life, Lombroso began to study pellagra, a disease which Joseph Goldberger simultaneously was researching, in rural Italy.
 He postulated that pellagra came from a nutrition deficit, officially proven by Goldberger.
 This disease also found its roots in the same poverty that caused cretinism, which Lombroso studied at the start of his medical career.
-Furthermore, before Lombroso's death the Italian government passed a law in 1904 standardizing treatment in mental asylums and codifying procedural admittance for mentally ill criminals.
-This law gave psychiatrists free rein within the criminal insane asylum, validating the field of psychiatry through giving the psychiatrists the sole authority to define and treat the causes of criminal behavior (a position which Lombroso argued for from his early teaching days to his death).
+Furthermore, before Lombroso's death, the Italian government passed a law in 1904 standardizing treatment in mental asylums and codifying procedural admittance for mentally ill criminals.
+This law gave psychiatrists free rein within the criminally insane asylum, validating the field of psychiatry by giving the psychiatrists the sole authority to define and treat the causes of criminal behaviour (a position which Lombroso argued for from his early teaching days to his death).